ChrisDuffley/stationPlaylist/addonuserguide.md

 ### Welcome dialog

-When you start Studio after installing the add-on for the first time, a welcome dialog will be presented, giving you essential information about the add-on and basic concepts.
+When you start Studio (local or remote) after installing the add-on for the first time, a welcome dialog will be presented, giving you essential information about the add-on and basic concepts.
 After dismissing this dialog, from Studio window, press Alt+NVDA+F1 to reopen this dialog.

 ## Using SPl suite with NVDA

 This section describes features available when using SPL suite of applications with this add-on.

-### StationPlaylist Studio
+### StationPlaylist Studio (local and remote)

+Note: most add-on features for StationPlaylist local Studio will work for Remote Studio.
+For this section, unless otherwise noted, Studio refers to both local and Remote Studio.

 #### About add-on commands